ubco-cmps/phys111_course/about/doing_well.md

 If you have never taken a course like this, you might consider thinking a bit more about how to best prepare for the classes.

 - Prepare Read the material for this weeks pre-reading carefully ahead of the classes that follow.
-Don’t skim it, don’t hunt for answers to the quiz; make notes and engage in discussions on Perusall for things you don’t understand.
+Don’t skim it, don’t hunt for answers to the quiz; make notes and engage in discussions with your classmates on Piazza (or Discord) for things you don’t understand.
 You need some basic familiarity or fluency with the content before we can make the most of the precious class time we have together.

 - Engage Engage with us, with your peers and yourself.